brotheringbullshit/win96-repos-fixed/README.md

 what are you even doing here? theres no point being here in anyway..
 ### what is this exactly?
-this is a fix of sgeo's repo where the max os ver is 9999. it now works. you're welcome
+this is a fix of sgeo's repo where the max os ver is 9999. it now works. you're welcome (note that one malware works lmao, not sure about the apps though)